MicrosoftDocs/memdocs/memdocs/intune/fundamentals/assign-role.md

 You can assign a [built-in](role-based-access-control.md#built-in-roles) or [custom](create-custom-role.md) role to an Intune user.

-To create, edit, or assign roles, your account must have an appropriate role assigned.
+To create, edit, or assign roles, your account must have one of the following permissions in Microsoft Entra ID:

+- Global Administrator
+- Intune Service Administrator

 For information about role and assignment, see [Role Based Access Control](role-based-access-control.md).

 1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Tenant administration** > **Roles** > **All roles**.